hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

 is done, there is a possibility of StorageClass or PVC being deleted before the POD is deleted.
 And this will lead to accidental deletion of SC/PVC.
 It's recommended to get the individual objects like `kubectl get <object>` and issue `kubectl delete <object>`
 * Array users (in both 3PAR and Primera) should have super/edit privileges to allow these users to do host creation.
-* OpenShift 4.2 runs on Kubernetes 1.14.x due to which there is no support for volume expansion, clone / snapshot capability.
+* OpenShift 4.2 runs on Kubernetes 1.14.x due to which there is no support for volume expansion, clone/snapshot capability.
 * Due to RWO (constraint) in `accessMode` of PVC, the block volume associated with the PVC can only be used exclusively on a single worker node of kubernetes
 * Clone volume creation requires the user to provide the same size as that of the source volume to be created.
 For eg. if the source volume is 20GiB, then the clone volume size also should match the same size.
 This operation is performed on the target array as online copy process and there will be asynchronous task created for the same.